fedevcoding/custom-data-processor/readme.md

 Data processor is a utility class for processing and buffering data before sending it to a database or performing other actions based on certain thresholds.

+🩷 (please consider adding a ⭐ on github) 🩷

 <br>

 # Installation